 Weird technology in my world—

 Currently (pun intended), I own a 2024 Prius Prime plug-in Hybrid.
 Soon after buying this, I found it flashing warning messages I wasn’t aware existed.
-My car has criticized my posture, telling me to “Sit Up!” and reminded me to pay attention by flashing “Driver Inattention Detected” on the main screen.
+My car has criticized my posture, telling me to “Sit Up!” and reminding me to pay attention by flashing “Driver Inattention Detected” on the main screen.
 That’s fine.
 It onlyContinue reading “Weird technology in my world—”

 The Scene